ssypachev/nvrng/README.md

 `include` - array or set of values that would be injected to output set, default is empty set.
-For example, if `include` is 3 unique string long and you generate 5 new string, then output would be 5 + 3 = 8 strings long `exclude` - array or set of values that must be ommitted in output set, default is empty set.
+For example, if `include` is 3 unique string long and you generate 5 new string, then output would be 5 + 3 = 8 strings long

+`exclude` - array or set of values that must be ommitted in output set, default is empty set

 `delimiter` - char to join random words, default is ' '

 ## `getOne({ gender = Genders.Any, exclude, delimiter = ' ', format = StringFormat.NoFormat }) => [err, string]`